WakiMak/trentent.github.io-forked/_posts/2013-05-14-corrupted-vhd-files.md

 <pre class="lang:default decode:true ">"---------------------------
 Virtual Disk Manager
 ---------------------------
-The file or directory is corrupted and unreadable.
+The file or directory is corrupted and unreadable.Â
 ---------------------------
-OK
+OK Â Â
 ---------------------------

 "